 What comes across to you as over-confidence is in fact self-assurance that yes, I have made a mistake, I do not know it all, I have screwed up and I will make up for this.
 I may not know how even at this very moment, but I do know that I am sincerely committed to working on my shortcomings and making safer, better mistakes over time.

 Let’s get over the idea that only people-pleasing is modesty; that self-deprecation is the only possible expression of modesty.

 Modesty is admitting to your own limitations and flaws, and at the same time putting your foot down when someone comprehends your humility as the password to humiliate your very existence.

 May this be a reminder for you to make sure that you taking responsibility for all that you do, or do not do, for that matter, is never mistaken as the token to gaslight you and/or mock you and tear you down at every chance someone gets.

 Modesty is accepting accountability for what you did wrong and taking full responsibility to make amends, all while shutting down anyone who dares mortify you for the same.

-P.S.: This post in no way patronizes carelessness, willful blindness, and such callous behaviour on the job.
+P.S.: This post in no way patronizes obnoxious know-it-all arrogance, carelessness, willful blindness, and such unacceptable callous behaviour on the job.